You want to make a Load Test that will use hundreds to thousands of Threads and you’ve read on so many blogs that :

 - Use our Perf Sampler plugin, see UBIK LOAD PACK

-- Use one of the Cloud Solutions that use Apache JMeter
+- Use one of the Cloud Solutions that support Apache JMeter (4 at least now)

 - Deploy it on the cloud yourself: